Ahobilam Yatra – pilgrimage to the avatara-sthala of Lord Narasimha

 Ahobilam is a divya narasimha-kshetra.
 It is a place where Lord Narasimha appeared out of a pillar and saved His devotee Prahlada.
 This place is also famous as the land of Nava Narasimha due to the nine cave temples of Lord Narasimha situated here.
 Ahobilam is situated in the Nallamalla forest amidst the lush green valleys, scintillating waterfalls and the meandering curves of the Bhavanashini River.
 Untouched by the modern development, this is a perfect place for anyone to experience divinity in the lap of nature.
 Ahobilam is also one among the 108 divya deshams – Srivaishnava temples.
 Read more about Ahobilam

-Ahobilam Yatra is organized from Bengaluru, Chennai and Hyderabad.
+Ahobilam Yatra is organized from Bengaluru and Chennai.

 Holy places visited during this yatra:

 Travel by: AC Bus / AC Tempo Traveler.
 AC Tempo Traveler from Chennai

 Accommodation: Twin sharing AC rooms.
 Single occupancy room can be availed at an extra cost.